Meet the Team

 Jonathan Göke (PI)

-Jonathan is a principal investigator at the Genome Institute of Singapore and the National Cancer Centre Singapore, and Adjunct Associate Professor at the Department of Statistics and Data Science at the National University of Singapore.
+Jonathan is a principal investigator at the Genome Institute of Singapore, Adjunct Principal Investigator at the National Cancer Centre Singapore, and Adjunct Associate Professor at the Department of Statistics and Data Science at the National University of Singapore.
 He received his PhD in Bioinformatics from the Max Planck Institute for Molecular Genetics in Berlin.
 Jonathan has studied at Freie Universität Berlin (Germany), Sheffield University (UK), and Stanford University (USA).
 His current work focuses on the development of computational methods for third generation long read RNA-Sequencing.

 Research interests: Third Generation Transcriptomics, alternative splicing, lncRNAs, cancer genomics, machine learning (see here for an overview).